-The icon that identifies the maritime world is the anchor.
+The icon that identifies the maritime world around the world is the anchor.
 All the navies of the world include it in the attributes of the uniform and in the insignia.
-It is present in the pennants, in the decoration of the crockery and even in the traditional doormat that welcomes the boat.
-So much protagonist is not because yes.
+It is present in the pennants, in the decoration of the dishes and even in the traditional doormat that welcomes the ship.
+So much prominence is not because.
 On more than one occasion The safety of the boat will depend on the anchor and the crew.

-Curiously, of all the elements of a ship the anchor is also the simplest, it is the one that has evolved least in the history of navigation.
-From the ancient world until the end of the 19th century, the Admiralty type anchor was the most used in large vessels.
+Curiously, of all the elements of a ship the anchor is also the simplest, is the one that has evolved the least in the entire history of navigation.
+From the ancient world until the end of the XNUMXth century, the Admiralty-type stocks anchor was the most used on large ships.

-One of the pieces of more value that is exposed here is the anchor of the Spanish galleon Our Lady of Atocha.
+One of the most valuable pieces exhibited here is the anchor of the Spanish galleon Nuestra Señora de Atocha.
 Ship that sank off the coast of Florida in 1628 when he returned to Spain loaded with the treasures of the New World, specifically Lima and Potosí.